36 Hours in Porquerolles

 How to Get There

-Our ideal way to access Porquerolles is by yacht with mooring available by advance reservation in the port (space is very limited in the summer months), or in one of the beautiful bays.
+Our ideal way to access Porquerolles is by sailing with mooring available by advance reservation in the port (space is very limited in the summer months), or in one of the beautiful bays.
 Alternatively, arrive by ferry, navette or water taxi which is a mere 20 minutes ride from Hyères for a daytrip.
-During the busy summer months, ferries arrive every 15 minutes into the tiny island.
-Ferry tickets are available to purchase in advance and recommended, especially in the summer months of July and August.
+During the busy summer months, ferries arrive every 15 minutes with full loads of passengers into the tiny island (it will be busy).
+Ferry tickets are available to purchase in advance or prepare to arrive the earliest possible (a must!), especially in the summer months of July and August.

 Author & Photographer: Tarik Koivisto, Founder, Luxe Provence.
-Pictured wearing the Porquerolle-inspired, Camille Jumpsuit (left), perfect for biking and Mediterranean beach strolls made in lightweight, OEKO-Tex striped linen, and the Bianca Halter Dress (right) coming to our Mediterranean Gold Subscribers this September.
+Pictured wearing the Porquerolle-inspired, Camille Jumpsuit perfect for biking and Mediterranean beach strolls made in lightweight, OEKO-Tex striped linen.